 A major research project for UNIV 1301 this semester is entitled "Creating My Future".
-This project will consist of two separate but related assignments and will serve as an evidence based exploration of your college and career plan.
-As you discover resources and develop strategies to learn and apply learning theory and research-based best strategies, think of this two-assignment project as a blueprint for your future.
+This project will consist of two separate but related assignments and will serve as an evidence-based exploration of your college and career plan.
+As you discover resources, develop research-based strategies to learn and apply learning theory; think of this two-assignment project as a blueprint for your future.